chrisculver/WickContractions/README.md

 evaluated numerically to obtain the correlation function.

+## Installation

+Install locally in a conda environment with `pip install -e .`

 ## Examples
 Features of this code are being worked on in prototyping.nb, which includes a simple SU(4) baryon-baryon scattering contraction with LapH.